micrub/generator-zumata-chatbot/generators/app/templates/_README.md

 - [Node.js][node-js-url] >= 8.9.0
 - [NPM][npm-url] >= 5.5.1 ([Node.js][node-js-url] includes [NPM][npm-url] so there is no need to install separately.)
 - [ngrok][ngrok-url] or [Cloudflare Warp][cloudflare-warp-url]
-- [DialogFlow][dialogflow-url] account
+- [Dialogflow][dialogflow-url] account
-- Facebook Page for [Facebook Messenger integration][facebook-messenger-integration-url] with DialogFlow. _Skip the **Webhook Configuration** section as you need to have your chatbot application ready for that._
+- Facebook Page for [Facebook Messenger integration][facebook-messenger-integration-url] with Dialogflow. _Skip the **Webhook Configuration** section as you need to have your chatbot application ready for that._

 ### Setup